kchaviratrk/QMS/Docs/DefinitionOfDone.md

-# Definición de Hecho (Definition of Done) QMS
+# Definition of Done (DoD) QMS

-_Anteriormente conocido como SAC._
+_Previously known as SAC._

-Un entregable se considera terminado cuando cumple con los siguientes criterios:
+A deliverable is considered complete when it meets the following criteria:

-- [ ] Cumple con los requerimientos funcionales y no funcionales
+- [ ] Meets functional and non-functional requirements
-- [ ] Ha sido revisado por al menos un miembro del equipo
+- [ ] Has been reviewed by at least one team member
-- [ ] Incluye pruebas unitarias y de integración
+- [ ] Includes unit and integration tests
-- [ ] Está documentado en el README o documentación correspondiente
+- [ ] Is documented in the README or corresponding documentation
-- [ ] No introduce errores conocidos en el sistema
+- [ ] Does not introduce known errors into the system

-## Notas
+## Notes

-Revisar y actualizar esta definición según necesidades del equipo.
+Review and update this definition as needed by the team.